quamotion/madb/README.md

 }
 ```

+## Consulting, Training and Support
+This repository is maintained by [Quamotion](http://quamotion.mobi).
+Quamotion develops test software for iOS and
+Android applications, based on the WebDriver protocol.

+In certain cases, Quamotion also offers professional services - such as consulting, training and support - related
+to SharpAdbClient.
+Contact us at [info@quamotion.mobi](mailto:info@quamotion.mobi) for more information.

 ## History
 SharpAdbClient is a fork of [madb](https://github.com/camalot/madb); which in itself is a .NET port of the
 [ddmlib Java Library](https://android.googlesource.com/platform/tools/base/+/master/ddmlib/).
 Credits for porting